 Soup is always a great option when it’s cold outside, and I find myself making this meatball soup constantly during the winter months.
 It has similar flavors to the classic spaghetti and meatballs, but in soup form.
 Best of all, my kids adore it and happily eat the veggies in this soup!

-Tips for Meatball Soup
+Meatball Soup Ingredients

 - I use 90% lean ground beef.
 It has plenty of flavor but is not overly greasy.